ginawatanabe/devmon/README.md

 To complete Part I, fulfill the following requirements:
 * Set up your project file structure through the command line.
 * Create an `HTML` structure with a `CSS` stylesheet to mimic the layout attached.
-* Load 3 Devmon images to your page in their respective boxes.
+* Load 3 Devball images to your page in their respective boxes.
-* Add a CSS animation upon hovering over a Devmon image.

-### Stretch Goals

-* Pretty up your page.
-Select additional images from the `images` folder to design your layout.
-* Draw attention to the Devmon being hovered over by creating an animation to make the image grow bigger than the others.

 ### Part II

 To complete Part II, fulfill the following requirements:
-* In the `app.js` create the logic to change the text displayed when clicking on a Devmon.
+* Create a file called `app.js` and change the text displayed in the `text container`, play the Devmon's battle cry, and enlarge the image when clicking on the image of a Devball.
-  * Select the `text container` element.
+  * Select the HTML element with the current text of "Placeholder" and give it an `id` of `text container`.
+  * Select the Devball images.
   * Create an `onclick` Event Handler for each Devmon image.
     * Change the `inner HTML` of the `text container` to display a unique description of each Devmon on click.
+    * Play the sound of the Devmon's cry on click.
+    * Make the Devmon image larger than the rest on click.

+### Part III

+To complete Part III, fulfill the following requirements:
-* In the `app.js` create the logic to play a sound when clicking on the button.
+* In the `app.js` create the logic to play a sound and change the enlarged image of the Devball to an actual Devmon when clicking on the button.
   * Create an `onclick` Event Handler for the button element.
-  * Play the sound file located in the `sound` folder when clicking the button.
+    * Play the sound file `theme.wav` located in the `sound` folder when clicking the button.
+    * Change the source of the enlarged image to that of a Devmon when clicking the button.

 ### Stretch Goals

-* Play the Devmon's battle cry on click of the Devmon image.
+* Pretty up your page.
+* Add a CSS animation upon hovering over a Devball image.
-* Use a `case switch` statement to change the text container's inner HTML when clicking on each Devmon.
+* Use a `case switch` statement in your JavaScript logic.

 ## Resources
 * [Devmon Layout]()